|

 Gregg Taylor, creator of the Decoder Ring Theatre, takes you on a rapid-fire guide to voice acting for beginners and assembles a cast ready to perform an adventure script live from the floor!
 All the embarassment of a regular audition with a whole bunch of other people laughing and pointing!
 What could be better?
 The session will end in the recording of a live episode of something or other (We've tried, but he won't tell us what.
 He's either being enigmatic or he hasn't written it yet.
 Or both.)

-Dot Viking Braid Jewelry To Programming Grid
+Viking Braid Jewelry

 register ($15.00)